sudsk/memsql-perf/README.md

 From the MemSQL Ops Web UI, add MemSQL nodes with one master and three leaf node roles across the two VMs.

-For starting/stopping the cluster use the below commands
+For starting/stopping the cluster use the below commands from the master VM.
 ```
 memsql-ops memsql-stop --all
 memsql-ops memsql-start --all